devcontainers/spec/proposals/consolidate-merged-lifecycle-hook-schema.md

 Dev Container Features are able to contribute an `entrypoint` property.
 This property is not available in the `devcontainer.json`.

 A property `$entrypoints` should be added to the merged configuration containing an array of entrypoint strings.
-Tooling that reads the mergedConfiguration can process this property as needed.
+Tooling that reads the 'mergedConfiguration' can process this property as needed.

 In the below example, the `entrypoint` property is contributed from two different sources.
 The merged `$entrypoints` property would be an array of two strings, one for each entrypoint.